tagtag/TDbasedUFE_sgRNA/README.md

 # TDbasedUFE_sgRNA
-This is a sample R code to perform the analyses in "Gene and cell line efficiency of CRISPR computed by tensor decomposition in genome-wide CRISPR-Cas9 knockout screens". https://doi.org/10.1101/2025.06.12.659265
+This is a sample R code to perform the analyses in Taguchi, YH., Turki, T. Gene and cell line efficiency of CRISPR computed by tensor decomposition in genome-wide CRISPR-Cas9 knockout screens.
+Sci Rep (2026). https://doi.org/10.1038/s41598-026-43209-0

 The following files must be downlaoded